-Governing Law: A description of the rights of any employee of the school district upon leaving the employment of the school district to work in The Charter School, and of any rights of return to the school district after employment at The Charter School.
-Education Code Section 47605(b)(5)(M).
+Governing Law: A description of the rights of any employee of a local education agency upon leaving the employment of a local education agency to work in the Charter School, and of any rights of return to a local education agency after employment at the Charter School.
+Education Code Section 47605.6(b)(5)(M).